 What Could Have Been: The film was originally envisioned as a dark, straightforward horror film before Tim Burton and company turned it into the good-natured black comedy that we all know and love today.

 Wipe That Smile Off Your Face: At the end, when Barbara tries to banish Betelgeuse, she's able to get his name out once before he zips her lip...literally.
 She unzips her lip to say his name a second time, which pisses him off enough to seal it up with a metal plate.

-Also the social workers' office.
-The Maitlands spend about 6 months waiting for their turn but don't seem to notice.
+This also happens in the social workers' office.
+The Maitlands spend about six months waiting for their turn, but don't seem to notice.